 Another day (lyrics of Tomorrow is Another Day)

 Now it is more than 30 years since that black period.
-When I managed to find hope and courage to push on and find meaning in my suffering.
-Maybe, I was lucky to find the help and kindness of strangers and friends.
-But today I am honestly glad to be alive.
+Lucky me, I managed to find hope and courage to push on; find meaning in my suffering.
+I was fortunate to find the help and kindness of strangers and friends.
+Nevertheless, today I am honestly glad to be alive.